-The increase in product purchases and fuel reflects higher NGL, natural gas and condensate prices and higher NGL volumes, partially offset by lower crude marketing, petroleum product, natural gas and condensate volumes.
+The increase in product purchases and fuel reflects higher NGL, natural gas and condensate prices and higher NGL and natural gas volumes.

-The lower gross margin and operating margin in 2021 reflect lower Other segment results from the Company's commodity derivative mark-to-market activity.
-The lower gross margin and operating margin are partially offset by both increased Gathering and Progressing and Logistics and Transportation segment results.
+The higher gross margin and operating margin in 2021 reflect both increased Gathering and Processing and Logistics and Transportation segment results, partially offset by lower results from the Company's commodity derivative mark-to-market activity, which are reported in Other.
 See "-Results of Operations-By Reportable Segment" for additional information regarding changes in operating margin and gross margin on a segment basis.